Ankit152/StackOverflow-Tag-Prediction/README.md

   <img src="https://github.com/Ankit152/StackOverflow-Tag-Prediction/blob/main/img/wordcloud.jpg">
 </p>

-The more frequent tags are appears to be bigger in the wordcloud and vice versa.
+The more frequent tags appears to be bigger in the wordcloud and vice versa.